1-max-1/B4X_conflict_fixer/README.md

 - `Group` conflicts
 - `Library` conflicts
 - `B4X Version` conflicts
+- `Manifest` conflicts

 ##### In progress:
 - `Build` conflicts
-- `Manifest` conflicts

 ## Usage
 Download the latest release from the [releases](https://github.com/1-max-1/B4X_conflict_fixer/releases/latest) page, and run `B4X_conflict_fixer.exe`.<br/>
 Enter the path to your B4X project file and click "Fix Conflicts".
 Easy.

 #### Note
-Because I'm not affiliated with [github copilot](https://github.com/features/copilot/), this tool only fixes conflicts in the file header.
+Because I'm not an all powerfull AI programmer, this tool only fixes conflicts in the file header.
 Any code conflicts will need to be fixed manually by you.